 - Stem cell transplant

-It is important to discuss your treatment options with your healthcare provider.
-Here is a list of questions to ask your healthcare provider.
+It is important to discuss your treatment options with your healthcare team.
+Here is a list of questions to ask your healthcare team.

-DARZALEX® is a prescription medicine used to treat a type of cancer called multiple myeloma in people who:
+DARZALEX® is a prescription medicine used to treat multiple myeloma:

-DARZALEX® is the first monoclonal antibody approved for people with this type of cancer.
+DARZALEX® is the first CD-38 directed monoclonal antibody approved for people with this type of cancer.